How to distract a green cheek conure: Even though they are among the smallest species of parrots, green cheek conure has an extravagant personality.

 - condiment boxes filled with birdseed

-If the conure stops playing with some of her toys, it’s time to give her some new ones.
+If the conure stops playing with some of the parrot toys, it’s time to give her some new ones.
 Don’t throw out the old ones.
 Take them out of her cage until she starts to miss the new ones.
 You can then alternate the different toys.
 She will play with the old toys as if they were new.

 If she doesn’t play with a new toy after a day or two, take it out and try another day.